Scalar field perturbations in Non-commutative Schwarzschild spacetime: Comparative analysis and Upper bound on non-commutativity: NC geometry in coordinate coherent state formalism

 The existence of event horizon in this geometry depends strictly on the values of mass $M$ and NC parameter $\theta$.
 For sufficiently small mass or large $\theta$, the lapse function $f(r)$ may not vanish for any positive $r$, indicating the absence of any horizon.
 In such cases, the solution represents a regular horizonless object rather than a black hole.
 For the NC-Sch black hole, it has been shown that the condition for the existence of horizon(s) is \cite{Nicolini:2005vd,Karimabadi:2018sev} \be \theta \leq \left(\frac{M}{1.9}\right)^2. \ee Therefore, our analysis is confined to the parameter range $0 \leq \theta \leq \left(\frac{M}{1.9}\right)^2$ to ensure that at least there is an event horizon (like an extremal black hole).
-This rich phenomenology highlights the importance of NC geometry in exploring quantum-corrected black hole solutions and their thermodynamic properties.
-Thus, the coordinate coherent state formalism provides a physically motivated and mathematically consistent framework for studying NC black holes.
-These NC black holes serve as excellent candidates for studying the modified QNM spectra and understanding potential observational signatures of quantum gravity.
+More mathematical details about the NC-Sch spacetime and its higher dimensional counterparts along with their effects on the gravitational measurements can be found in Refs.~\cite{Karimabadi:2018sev,Yekta:2019wlw,Filho:2022zdh,Heidari:2023bww}.